AyaJas/Movies-Library/README.md

 ## Project Features
 <!-- What are the features included in you app -->

-- When you write (localhost:3000/) on browser search will get the Homepage of Movies Website.
+- When you write (localhost:3000/trending) on browser search will get the trending page of Movies Website.
-- When you write (localhost:3000/favorite) on browser search will get the favorite page of Movies Website.
+- When you write (localhost:3000/search) on browser search will get the search page to watch favorite movies you want .
 - when you write the link with mistakes latter ,will get The 404 error.

-**Comment**
-### I can't test The error 500